How to improve your workplace culture

 Ensure your company leaders are on board with the vision and the company values.
 Recognise that those with seniority are not necessarily always great leaders of people.
 Do your leaders inspire their staff?
 They should.
 They should also have superior emotional intelligence and communication skills.

-This involves connecting with your employees on a formal and informal manner.
+This involves connecting with your employees on a formal AND informal manner.
 Learn their names.
-Say Good morning.
+Say Good Morning.
 Keep them updated with how the business is performing and how it is tracking to its goals.
 Ensure they understand the company challenges.

 Let your staff contribute to solving business challenges.
 Let them suggest ways to improve your corporate culture.